-What the heck is Steampunk?
-And, why is it such a cool idea for a wedding?
+What is Steampunk?
+And why is it such a cool theme for a wedding?

 A few movies that may help orientate you into this world are Chitty Chitty Bang Bang, Around The World in 80 Days, City of Lost Children.
-Though, I personally feel that Darth Vador, though not as fashionable in a neo-Victorian sense, tends to be a bit Steampunk himself.
+Though, I feel that Darth Vader, though not as fashionable in a neo-Victorian sense, tends to be a bit Steampunk himself.

 The Steampunk Bridal Party

-Though, Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a time period where nostalgia meets the future.
-Though some people feel the visuals are a bit dark and dingy for a wedding, consider many of the top fashion designers have created gowns and suits that run well into the thousands of dollars, while fusing intricate craftsmenship into their works of art.
-Steampunk isn't just a counterculture, it a land of artwork.
+Though Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a period where nostalgia meets the future.
+Though some people feel the visuals are a bit dark and dingy for a wedding, consider many of the top fashion designers have created gowns and suits that run well into the thousands of dollars, while fusing intricate craftsmanship into their works of art.
+Steampunk isn't just a counterculture, it is a land of artwork.

 It is a funky world.
 It's a more playful version of Gothic, and it's visually cleaner than a lot of punk.
 Perhaps it's more developed with class and style; refined and elegant.

-Dresses from the Victorian era lend themselves to a particular type of class.
-A time period when manners were important, and people had more time.
+Dresses from the Victorian era lend themselves to a particular type of class—a period when manners were important, and people had more time.

 While planning your wedding, it is possible through internet vendors and some ingenuity to create your own Steampunk theme.
-Many craftspeople on Etsy, specialize in making dresses, suits and accessories for your entire wedding party.
+Many craftspeople on Etsy, specialize in making dresses, suits, and accessories for your entire wedding party.
 They also personalize each order if you have a specific color theme in mind.
-I've also found their custom made work is actually cheaper than many store-bought dresses of similar quality.
+I've also found their custom-made work is cheaper than many store-bought dresses of similar quality.

 There are many more photographs that I wanted to include in this article, such as an array of Steampunk wedding cakes that have secret doors of fondant icing that open up into cogs.
 Or, wedding invitations that appear to be from the Victorian era with printing reminiscent of old carnivals with fire eaters and tattooed ladies.
 I may have to create another article on just wedding accessories.